 Whether stress helps or harms your body depends on many factors.
 One is whether your stress is acute or chronic.
 You know acute stress when you feel it--the way your heart races right after a car crash, or the sudden jolt of energy you get when you see a snake or spider.
 Acute stress goes away soon after the stressful cause is gone.
 But chronic stress is another story.
 The muscle pain that sets in after months of demanding work, the constant nausea you may feel during a financial crisis, and the uncontrolled weight gain you experience during a long, unhappy relationship can all be signs of chronic stress.

 Are you stressed out or anxious?
 Though we tend to use the words interchangeably, stress and anxiety refer to two different things.
-Understanding the difference can help you manage both.
+Understanding the difference can help you manage both stress and anxiety.

 Anxiety is often provoked by stress, but they're not the same thing.
 Anxiety is the uneasiness, fear, or worry you sometimes feel.
 Stress can bring on anxiety, but anxiety sometimes has no clear cause.
-Chronic anxiety can lead to several psychological disorders, including:
+Chronic anxiety can be linked to several psychological disorders, including:

 When it comes to stress, everything begins in your brain.
 When you are confronted with danger, like nearly being hit by a car, your brain sends a distress signal to a part of the brain called the hypothalamus.
 This is where your brain calls the shots for your automatic functions, sending orders to the rest of your body.
 When you're stressed, adrenaline signals your body to rev up its heartbeat, blood pressure, and breathing.
 Your senses become sharper, and your brain becomes more alert.